Loading...

 How to Fix Website Misconfiguration Error in Account Manager

-Important: Some websites may show a "misconfiguration" error message in Account Manager.
-In contrast, others may not appear in Account Manager but can be checked by the support team's internal tools.
+Websites may display a "misconfiguration" error message in a WordPress site; this may not be visible in the Account Manager but can be verified using the support team's internal tools.

 Common Causes of Fix Misconfiguration Error Message

-Several things can cause you to see a website "misconfiguration" error message in the Website Overview tab of your Account Manager:
+Several things can cause you to see a "Misconfiguration Error" on your WordPress account.

 • Malware or suspicious files